brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary-follow-up/index.md

 [^defaults]: Thanks to [Sujal Gurung](https://github.com/dinesh-58) for the excellent suggestion that I use Hugo's [`default` function](https://gohugo.io/functions/default/) for cleaner code than what I originally had here!
 Somehow, I'd missed reading about that one all this time.

-**Important**: The earlier post's code was based on storing the images in a [*bundled*](https://gohugo.io/content-management/page-bundles/) project --- *i.e.*, wherein each image is stored in the same folder as the `index.md` file for the post which calls the image --- but I've [since](/posts/2023/07/big-unbundle/) reverted to the *unbundled* arrangement I'd used for most of the site's history until [last year](/posts/2022/07/bundling-up-rebuilding-my-hugo-site/).
-As a result, the code below works with images which are [*global resources*](https://gohugo.io/hugo-pipes/introduction/) stored in the Hugo project's top-level `assets/` folder (specifically, `assets/images/`).
-{.box}

 ```go-html-template{filename="render-image.html" bigdiv=true}
 {{/*
   For some additional background on this file, see: